LuisP693514/puppy-play-dates/README.md

 # Puppy Play Dates

 ## Puppy Play dates
-Puppy Play Dates is an interactive social application that connects Dog owners to oneanother to socialize and walk their pets.
+Puppy Play Dates is an interactive social application that connects dog owners to one another to socialize and walk their pets.

 ## Background and Overview